maningreen/shwompEngine/README.md

 will pop you into a shell with all of the dependancies installed, if you need more packages add them in the flake.nix<br>
 You can find nix packages [here](https://search.nixos.org/packages)<br>
 And add them in the mkShell section and the buildInputs section

+## Customising

+### Root Entity

+There is one more type of entity, that being root.
+Root (by default) manages the window initialisation and the window deinitilisation.
+If you want you can change it from raylib to use another visual library, such as sdl, or if you want even a TUI library such as ncurses.

+### Changing visual backend

+In order to change the visual backend to something you prefer here is what you would do.

+1. Install the library.
+2. Update values, this means going into `entity.hpp` and adjusting the fields such as `position` to another type.
+3. Edit `root.hpp` to account for your backend
+4. (Optional, but suggested) edit flake.nix to account for your packages.

 # How to contribute